Chris Tang

-Chris Tang Ping-keung (Note: The enrolled name in Hong Kong Government is Tang Ping-keung.) (born 4 July 1965) is a Hong Kong law enforcement administrator who has been serving as the Secretary for Security of Hong Kong since June 2021.
-Tang joined the Hong Kong Police Force in 1987 immediately after his graduation from the Chinese University of Hong Kong with a Bachelor of Social Science in Social Work.
+Chris Tang Ping-keung (鄧炳強; born 5 July 1965) is a Hong Kong law enforcement administrator who has been serving as the Secretary for Security of Hong Kong since June 2021.
+Tang joined the Hong Kong Police Force in 1987 immediately after his graduation from the Chinese University of Hong Kong with a Bachelor of Social Science in social work.
 He previously served as the Commissioner of Police of Hong Kong from 2019 to 2021, Deputy Commissioner of Police (Operations) in 2018, and Director of Operations of the Hong Kong Police Force from 2016 to 2018.
 Tang is sanctioned by the US government, as he is included in the Specially Designated Nationals and Blocked Persons list, pursuant to the Hong Kong Autonomy Act of 2020 - Public Law 116-149.

 Early life and education

-Tang was born on 4 July 1965 in Hong Kong to a family with roots in Dongguan, Guangdong.
+Tang was born on 5 July 1965 in Hong Kong to a family with roots in Dongguan, Guangdong.
 He lived in Hong Kong's Western District since he was a child and moved out when he got married.

 He received a Bachelor of Social Science with a major in social work from the Chinese University of Hong Kong in 1987.
 Tang also holds a Master of Business Administration and a master's degree in international security and strategy.